 The number of posts from people looking to buy firearms in states without laws requiring background checks on all gun sales increased significantly during the COVID-19 pandemic.

 The federal and state governments can help mitigate the dangers of online gun marketplaces by requiring background checks on all gun sales, not just in brick-and-mortar stores but in all places guns are sold today, including online.
-Twenty-two states and Washington, DC have taken action to close this loophole by requiring background checks on all handgun sales,43Eleven states require only a point-of-sale check for sales by unlicensed handgun sellers (CA, CO, DE, NM, NV, OR, PA, RI, VA, VT, and WA); seven states require only a background check on those sales pursuant to a purchase permit (HI, IA, IL, MA, MI, NC, and NE); and four states (CT, MD, NJ, and NY) and DC require a background check at both occasions. and to positive effect: States that require background checks on all handgun sales—no matter who the seller is—are associated with 10 percent lower gun homicide rates,44Siegel and Boine, “Most Effective Policies in Reducing Firearm Homicides.”
+Twenty-one states and Washington, DC have taken action to close this loophole by requiring background checks on all handgun sales,43Eleven states require only a point-of-sale check for sales by unlicensed handgun sellers (CA, CO, DE, NM, NV, OR, PA, RI, VA, VT, and WA); six states require only a background check on those sales pursuant to a purchase permit (HI, IL, MA, MI, NC, and NE); and four states (CT, MD, NJ, and NY) and DC require a background check at both occasions. and to positive effect: States that require background checks on all handgun sales—no matter who the seller is—are associated with 10 percent lower gun homicide rates,44Siegel and Boine, “Most Effective Policies in Reducing Firearm Homicides.”
 48 percent lower rates of gun trafficking in cities,45Webster et al., “Effects of State-level Firearm Seller Accountability Policies.” and 29 percent lower rates of gun trafficking across state lines.46Webster et al., “Preventing the Diversion of Guns to Criminals.”